 Lock it and Leave it

 Choosing a hotel that has a safe in the room is your best option if you’re wanting to know your belongings are secure during the day whilst you’re out exploring.

 Not everywhere offers a safety deposit box in the room, so double check on the hotels’ website or through your booking website to see if it’s included in the cost of the room.
 If you know there won’t be one, try and keep valuables out of sight – buy a lock for your suitcase and leave them in there.

 Your phone is your life line, well it is for me!
 And keeping my battery levels topped up is essential.

 I’ve been in a scary situation where my hotel mixed up my booking and I was pretty much left on the street, my battery was in the red but I needed to make calls to our hotel booking agent!
 I had packed my charger and applicable adapter – life saved!
-Now understanding to importance of keeping my juice up, I have since purchased a portable charger which is perfect for long journey’s where I know i’ll be on my phone a lot.
+Now understanding the importance of keeping my juice up, I have since purchased a portable charger which is perfect for long journey’s where I know I’ll be on my phone a lot.

 Be Scam Aware

-I love a city break, but if you’re well-traveled, you’ll know that some major cities have their ‘signature’ scams, and it’s a good idea to educate yourself on what to look out for, so you aren’t caught out.
+I love a city break, but if you’re well-travelled, you’ll know that some major cities have their ‘signature’ scams, and it’s a good idea to educate yourself on what to look out for, so you aren’t caught out.